 I was quite familiar with the story, and the teaching of Jesus to his disciples (me included) of how little faith we have when we face different storms on the way...

-But my attention was turned to the next story... why did Jesus wanted to cross the lake?
+But my attention was turned to the next story... why did Jesus want to cross the lake?

 There was a man on the other side, who needed help... bonded by many years with demons who were stealing his life...
 That was the whole purpose of that trip, that was the main focus of Jesus... that's why he fell asleep and rested, for he knew he had something to do that would require his full attention...

-All they could think of was that their lives were in danger...
+All the disciples could think of was that their lives were in danger...

 They desperately run after Jesus in despair ( that sounds familiar to me)

-Jesus simply (as it's described by Luke, who was not there at all) spoke to the winds and waves and told them to be quite... and surprisingly they obeyed...
+and Jesus simply (as it's described by Luke, who was not there at all) spoke to the winds and waves and told them to be quiet... and surprisingly they obeyed...

-How often we speak with creation?
-Definitely something not so practiced by most christians... brother Francis of Assisi would :-)... the celts would... few christians still do, some a bit afraid of being considered pagan or "heretic"...
+This is definitely something not so practiced by most christians I know... brother Francis of Assisi would ... the celts would... a few christians still do while others might judge, afraid that that might be considered pagan or "heretic"...

 But that is not the point I wanted to share, sorry about that...